moorepants/eme185/content/pages/sponsor-guide.rst

 our students' skills, or to ensure that it aligns well with the flow of the course.
 Once the project is well defined and the class starts, I will match projects with student teams based on their skills and preferences during the first week of class.
-Note that we currently have 26 proposals and will only be able to match 22 of the projects due to the current course enrollment.
+Note that we currently have **{{ NUM_PROPOSALS}}** proposals and will only be able to match **{{ NUM_SELECTED }}** of the projects due to the current course enrollment.
 It is possible your project will not be matched to a group.
+Note that we typically only assign one project per client.

 The Client's Role
 =================